 Step 1: consider the complaint objectively

 Always look into the issue that’s been raised.
-Complaints made on a social media may be entirely reasonable objections, even if they’re expressed on a public forum or in an unpleasant way.
+Complaints made on social media may be entirely reasonable objections, even if they’re expressed on a public forum or in an unpleasant way.

 Negative feedback can be an opportunity to learn which areas of your business aren’t working as well as they could.
 Lots of complaints about the same issue would be a clear sign of a specific problem.